B: M. Ashley Evans

 3) Caroline Pruitt

 Caroline is passionate about hunting – and strives to be a great example to others.
-She has not let her busy schedule in traveling across four continents neglect her education – she maintained high grades.
+She has not let her busy schedule in traveling across five continents neglect her education – she maintained high grades.
 Caroline has a heart for helping others, whether it is training new hunters at Meadow Ridge Archery and Gun or donating the meat from her hunts locally and abroad.
 Hunters all over the world watch in eager expectation to see what the years have in store for this prodigy.

 4) Renee Snider